nedoto/laravel-client/README.md

 ## Reading you configuration

-After you have your Nedoto\Configuration object you can access different information.
+After you have your `Nedoto\Configuration` object you can access different information explained below.

 ### Retrieve the value